 1. Declaration in accordance with section 161 of the German Stock Corporation Act

-On March 9, 2017 in accordance with Section 161 of the German Stock Corporation Act, the Executive Board and Supervisory Board issued the following declaration:
+On February 22, 2018, pursuant to Section 161 of the German Stock Corporation Act (AktG), the Executive Board and the Supervisory Board issued the following annual declaration of compliance:

-"Bilfinger SE complies with all recommendations of the German Corporate Governance Code (GCGC) as amended on May 5, 2015, with the following exceptions:
+"Bilfinger SE complies with all recommendations of the German Corporate Governance Code as amended on February 7, 2017, with the following exceptions:

-Since issuing the declaration of compliance of December 16, 2016, the Company has complied with all recommendations of the GCGC as amended on May 5, 2015 and, since its entry into force, as amended on February 7, 2017, until the current date, with the exception of the recommendation in Section 4.2.3 para.
+Since issuing the declaration of compliance of March 9, 2017, the Company has complied with all recommendations of the GCGC as amended on May 5, 2015 and, since its entry into force, as amended on February 7, 2017, until the current date, with the exception of the recommendations in sections 4.2.3 para.
 2 sentence 6 and 4.2.3 para.
 2 sentence 8."

 2. Principles of Corporate Governance

-In the course of our activities for the company we follow legal requirements, the regulations set out in the Articles of Incorporation of Bilfinger SE and the recommendations of the German Corporate Governance Code with which which we comply, barring the exceptions listed in the above Declaration in accordance with Section 161 AktG.
+In the course of our activities for the company, we follow the legal requirements, the regulations set out in the Articles of Incorporation of Bilfinger SE and the recommendations of the German Corporate Governance Code with which we comply, barring the exception listed in the above declaration issued in accordance with Section 161 AktG.
 We also apply the following principles of governance:

-In addition, the integration of the Bilfinger Compliance Program and its further development in the business processes is reviewed in order to ensure the efficiency of the program and the associated measures.
-The Internal Audit department verifies, among other things, the implementation of compliance guidelines as part of so-called anti-corruption audits on site at the individual business units.
+In addition, the integration of the Bilfinger Compliance System and its further development in the business processes is reviewed in order to ensure the efficiency of the program and the associated measures.
+The Internal Audit and Controls department verifies, among other things, the implementation of compliance guidelines as part of so-called anti-corruption audits on site at the individual business units.
 In these audits, the integrity of the business unit's payment transactions is also analyzed on the basis of mass data analyses.
 In the 2017 reporting year, a total of 13 such audits were conducted around the world.
 The relevant audit reports were and will be made available to the Executive Board and the Chief Compliance Officer as well as other members of management in the form of relevant audit reports so that - where necessary - improvement measures can be implemented.

 UN Global Compact

 We are a member of the United Nations' "Global Compact", an international association of companies and organizations.
-Its members have committed themselves, on the basis of ten principles for responsible business to, inter alia, supporting human rights, abolishing discriminatory labor and social practices, improving environmental protection and fighting corruption in all its forms within their scope of influence.
+Its members have committed themselves, on the basis of ten principles for responsible business to, inter alia, supporting human rights, fighting discriminatory labor and social practices, improving environmental protection, diffusing environmentally friendly technologies and fighting corruption in all its forms within their scope of influence.

 3. Executive Board and Supervisory Board procedures as well as the composition and procedures of their committees

-Bilfinger SE is a European stock corporation and is subject to the special European SE regulations and the German law on implementing a European Company as well as the German SE Employee Involvement Act and the German Stock Corporation Act.
+Bilfinger SE is a European stock corporation and is subject to the special European SE regulations and the German law on implementing a European Company as well as the German SE Employee Involvement Act.
 It has a dual management and control structure consisting of the Executive Board and the Supervisory Board.
-These bodies work in close cooperation for the benefit of the company.
+These bodies work in close cooperation for the benefit and in the interest of the company.

 The Supervisory Board, taking into account the external auditors and the audit reports submitted by them, undertakes a detailed examination, as required by law, of the individual financial statements, the consolidated financial statements and combined management report of Bilfinger SE and the Group, as well as of the proposal of the Executive Board on the appropriation of profits.